rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

 _^✋ INFO - If after Jenkins restarts you do not see the job run, feel free to manually trigger it to get it going_

-5. With Jenkins now scanning our gitlab project for new repositories and git setup to trigger a build on jenkins, now let's explore our pipeline.
+5. With Jenkins now scanning our GitLab project for new repositories and git setup to trigger a build on Jenkins, let's explore our pipeline!
 A `Jenkinsfile` uses a DSL (Jenkins language) to declaratively describe the pipeline in a series of blocks.
 Ours is setup a lot like this :

 ![jenkins-pipe](images/jenkins-pipe.png)